containerbuildsystem/osbs-client/docs/secret.md

 # Using Kubernetes Secrets

-The `prod` build type allows you to provide some secret content to the build using [Kubernetes Secret Volumes](http://kubernetes.io/v1.1/docs/user-guide/secrets.html).
+You can provide some secret content to the build using [Kubernetes Secret Volumes](http://kubernetes.io/v1.1/docs/user-guide/secrets.html).

 This is useful when the build workflow requires keys, certificates, etc, which should not be part of the buildroot image.